 The Traffic Tribunal was created effective July 1, 1999.
 It is the successor to the Administrative Adjudication Court.
-It consists of one chief magistrate, associate judges and magistrates.
-It is supervised by the chief judge and the administrative magistrate of the district court.
+It consists of associate judges and magistrates.
+It is under the supervision of the chief magistrate, who is the administrative head of the traffic tribunal with the power to make rules for regulating practice, procedure and business within the traffic tribunal.

 The Traffic Tribunal hears and determines civil traffic violations.
 It has exclusive jurisdiction over certain offenses and concurrent jurisdiction with the municipal courts over others.
 The Traffic Tribunal hears certain administrative appeals for the Registry of Motor Vehicles.
 The appeals panel of the Traffic Tribunal hears appeals from the Traffic Tribunal and the municipal courts.
 The Traffic Tribunal does not hear those offenses committed in places within the exclusive jurisdiction of the United States, or criminal motor vehicle offenses such as driving so as to endanger resulting in death, and driving while under the influence of liquor and drugs, which, which state law specifies will be heard under the jurisdiction of other courts.
-The Traffic Tribunal currently sits at its main courthouse in the Pastore Complex, 670 New London Avenue in Cranston; Traffic Tribunal also sits in Wakefield and Woonsocket.
+The Traffic Tribunal currently sits at its main courthouse in the John O. Pastore Center, 670 New London Avenue in Cranston; Traffic Tribunal also sits in Wakefield.